danhetrick/ircpatch/README.md

 ## Patchfiles

-Settings for **irc-patch** are handled by [XML](https://en.wikipedia.org/wiki/XML) files called *patchfiles*; they contain all the information needed for bot to connect any number of servers and channels together into a single network.
+Settings for **IRC-Patch** are handled by [XML](https://en.wikipedia.org/wiki/XML) files called *patchfiles*; they contain all the information needed for bot to connect any number of servers and channels together into a single network.
 The root element for a patchfile is **patch**, and all other elements are children of the root.

 [irc-patch.pl](https://github.com/danhetrick/ircpatch/blob/unstable/irc-patch.pl "irc-patch.pl") is the main program, a Perl script.
 To use, either create a patchfile named *default.patch* in the same directory as the script, and run *irc-patch.pl* with no arguments, or create a patchfile with a different name and run *irc-patch.pl* with the patchfile's filename as the first (and only) argument.